TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Testimonials

 We display personal testimonials of satisfied customers on our site in addition to other endorsements.
 With your consent we may post your testimonial along with your name.
-If you wish to update or delete your testimonial, you can contact us at privacy@.
+If you wish to update or delete your testimonial, you can contact us at privacy@peoplesmart.com.

 Business Transfers